 Jodie Steeley, Director of Distance Education & Instructional Technology, Fresno City College

 We implemented a check-list to encourage professors to apply ACCJC compliance standards and engage them in the discussion of online course design and pedagogy.
 Using a checklist authored by Fabiola Torres from Glendale Community College, faculty at FCC where challenged to complete the checklist and submit their compliance based courses into a drawing for Amazon Dots that link Canvas and Alexa.
 With a 40% submission rate and 70% of faculty attending available workshops, one-on-one, and drop-in sessions, student engagement and accessibility became popular topics for collegial interactions among faculty and distance education staff.

 How did you do that?
 Lessons Learned in Closing a Digital Divide

 James Theall, Computer Information Systems (CIS) Professor, College of the Desert

-As a CIS instructor, I believe engaging course content can make for more engaged readers and students.
+As a web design instructor, I believe engaging content can make for more engaged readers and students.
 In this session, I will share how a new layout, a well-placed line, box or splash of color can transform a boring page into an engaging course content page or assignment.
 When I began teaching in Fall, 2016, I had the opportunity to create a new course shell in Canvas for a beginner’s computer literacy course.
-Being a technical person, I explored every tool at my disposal and dove in to creating content pages with the ‘limited’ Rich Text Editor and the even more limited HTML editor.
+In the process, I explored every tool at my disposal and dove in to creating content pages with the ‘limited’ Rich Text Editor and the even more limited HTML editor.
 Wanting to share what I had learned, I created a compendium of reusable snippets and interactive HTML tag anatomy breakdowns to share with my peers who wanted to know “How did you do THAT!?”

 Digital Storytelling: The Why, What and How of Creativity, Learning, and Assessment